1911 Canadian federal election

-The 1911 Canadian federal election was held on September 21, 1911 to elect members of the House of Commons of Canada of the 12th Parliament of Canada.
+The 1911 Canadian federal election was held on September 21, 1911, to elect members of the House of Commons of Canada of the 12th Parliament of Canada.

-The central issue was Liberal support for a proposed agreement with the United States to lower tariffs.
-The Conservative Party denounced it because it threatened to weaken ties with Britain, submerge the Canadian economy and Canadian identity with the US, and lead to American annexation of Canada.
+The central issue was Liberal support for a proposed agreement with the United States president William Howard Taft to lower tariffs.
+The Conservative Party denounced it with claims it would weaken ties with Britain, hurt the Canadian economy and Canadian identity, and lead to American annexation of Canada.
 The idea of a Canadian Navy was also an issue.

 The Conservatives won, and Robert Borden became the eighth prime minister.
 The election ended 15 years of government by the Liberal Party of Wilfrid Laurier.

 Navy

 The Liberal government was caught up in a debate over the naval arms race between the British Empire and Germany.
 Laurier attempted a compromise by starting up the Canadian Navy (now the Royal Canadian Navy) but failed to appease either the French-Canadians or English-Canadians: the former refused giving any aid, and the latter suggested sending money directly to Britain.
 After the election, the Conservatives drew up a bill for naval contributions to the British, but it was held up by a lengthy Liberal filibuster before it was passed in the House of Commons by invoking closure, only to be defeated by the Liberal-controlled Senate.